 - The French government provides low-cost trade credit insurance to all resident companies, covering up to i) 100% of the exports’ value for companies with less than €150 million turnover and ii) 95% otherwise;

-- Resident SMEs are able to secure loans at interest rates averaging only 2.2% annually, the lowest figure since 2002;
+- Global entrepreneurs registering their company in France are able to secure loans at interest rates averaging only 2.2% annually, the lowest figure since 2002;

 - French banks boast the highest rate of financial advisors per Client among main EU countries, enabling them to provide very efficient costumer service.